chenyan-sh/neuronCounting/README.md

 2. Run code SingleSliceCounting_newidlist.py to get the Cell number in each nucleus.

    You need to prepare a file including the coordinates of labeled neurons.
-In the project, we provide a example named "pnt_correct_rotated_5-3.csv".
+In the project, we provide an example named "pnt_correct_rotated_5-3.csv".

    The results are saved under folder "SSc".